Good Samaritan | Accident Management Training for when you need to be one!

 Illinois, like many states, has a “Good Samaritan” law (officially called the Emergency Medical Services Access Law of 2012) in place to encourage people to seek emergency medical help.

-Motorcycle Safety Lawyers offers ongoing Accident Management Training Courses – You can take part in these caregiving, life-saving pieces of training across the nation read about them here, and get in touch with us to get enrolled and prepared to be the safe Good Samaritan should you come across a scene that needs you to be one.
+As Chicago motorcycle accident lawyers, we offer ongoing accident management training courses – You can take part in this caregiving, life-saving pieces of training across the nation read about them, and get in touch with us to get enrolled and prepared to be the safe Good Samaritan should you come across a scene that needs you to be one.

 The Illinois Department of Public Health has more details covering these situations and we will learn a lot more about them with the increasing numbers of overdoses across the state and the nation.
 If for example, you were the person providing the substance that caused the overdose, you will not be protected from violations related to it that you committed.